andreadev-it/bg-script/README.md

 ## Communicate with the content scripts
 From version 1.1.0, you can do all the aforementioned actions from the background script too!

 By default, the scripts are associated with their tab ids.
-For this reason, you should first know which tab you want to communicate with.
+For this reason, you should first know which tab you want to communicate with (you can also request the tabs where a specific script is active, as shown later).
 If you have this tab id in a variable called "tabId", then you can do the following:

 ```js
 // Background script